Iranian prosecutor denies Trump's claim 800 prisoners were spared execution

 Death toll rises

-The latest death toll was given by the U.S.-based Human Rights Activists News Agency, which reported that 4,716 of the dead were demonstrators, 203 were government-affiliated, 43 were children and 40 were civilians not taking part in the protests.
-It added that more than 26,800 people had been detained in a widening arrest campaign by authorities.
+The latest death toll was given by the U.S.-based Human Rights Activists News Agency, which reported that 4,716 of the dead were demonstrators, 203 were government-affiliated, 43 were children and 40 were civilians not participating in the protests.
+It added that more than 26,800 people had been detained in a widening arrest campaign.

 The group's figures have been accurate in previous unrest in Iran and rely on a network of activists in Iran to verify deaths.
 That death toll exceeds that of any other round of protest or unrest in Iran in decades, and recalls the chaos surrounding Iran's 1979 Islamic Revolution.